zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 The untreated heart dwells.

 [APZ 148.3] (#apz148 .3) {#apz148 .3.ref .apz} "Fire to the place of burning
-As if not to return” is the fire does not burn grass, firewood, etc.
+As if not to return" is the fire does not burn grass, firewood, etc.
 And also some of the things from the Sawan of Buddha on that soil, Kelles do not return again by means of sakhigami, by means of anagami Even if some of the elves by the way of Earhath, those kelas do not return.
 Back